 The implementation of PBL involved strategies developed from Restorative Justice (RJ) in working with children to develop a greater understanding of any difficulties they are having on the playground and in the classroom.
-Procedures were further developed for classroom and playground incidents and methods for teachers to remind, reteach, redirect and remove children as standard school-wide approaches to teaching behaviour were imbedded.
+Procedures were further developed for classroom and playground incidents and methods for teachers to remind, reteach, redirect and remove children as standard school-wide approaches to teaching behaviour were embedded.

-Clear structures have been established for the PBL team (including two parents, teaching and nonteaching staff and members of leadership team, including the Principal) to meet twice a term to discuss and respond to the needs that arise from the data collected across the school in the playground and classrooms.
+Clear structures have been established for the PBL team (including two parents, teaching and nonteaching staff and members of the leadership team, including the Principal) to meet twice a Term to discuss and respond to the needs that arise from the data collected across the school in the playground and classrooms.
 Parents are informed of the PBL focus of the fortnight in the newsletter which also includes the poster so that parents can continue the conversation and reinforce the ideas at home.
 Posters are displayed around the school highlighting the school rules, the behaviour matrix and changed regularly to reflect the focus of the fortnight.

+An audit of bullying was conducted in September and results were collated by staff and parents.
 The school-wide evaluation tool (SET) was conducted in November and also provided feedback on the quality of implementation of PBL for the year.
-The School Counsellor for the North Shore Cluster continued to support families and staff and is an important part of the St Agatha's community with her office based within the school.
+The School Counsellor for the North Shore cluster continued to support families and staff and is an important part of the St Agatha's community with her office based within the school.
 St Agatha's also has strong links with the counselling team, behaviour support personnel and learning support education officers at the Catholic Schools Office.